TuiChain/deployment/README.md

 ## Dependencies

 - You must have Python 3.8 (or higher) and `npm` installed.
-- On Debian/Ubuntu you probably also need: `sudo apt-get install python3-dev libpq-dev`
+- On Debian/Ubuntu you probably also need: `sudo apt-get install python3-dev`
-- On macOS you probably also need: `brew install postgresql`

 <!-- ----------------------------------------------------------------------- -->